-There will be two outdoor porto-potties at the start/finish.
+There will be two outdoor portable restrooms at the start/finish outside of the lodge.
 There are restrooms and running water inside the lodge.
 Indoor restrooms can ONLY be accessed if you have removed your traction.
 No shoe traction devices of any type are EVER allowed on any UNPROTECTED indoor flooring or exterior decking.

 All 30 hour runners are encouraged to have a pacer/safety runner after 60 miles or after sunset, whichever comes first.
 Pacers are required to carry the same gear as runners and must check-in with the timing table when they arrive for gear check.
 Pacers will also be required to sign a waiver in order to participate.
 Pacers will only have access to the lodge during the time they are pacing.
 They may not remain in the lodge for long after / before their pacing duties.

 While we strongly encourage honing your skills of winter self reliance during the TARCtic Frozen Yeti, we realize some of you will want or need a crew for this race.
 Please bear in mind that crews will not have access to the indoor lodge, so you’ll be asking them to sit outside in the bitter cold weather, just for you.
-Crews must be self-sufficient, including packing out any trash created.
-Crews can access outdoor portopotties, and weather permitting, there should be a bon-fire.
+Crews must be entirely self sufficient, including packing out any trash created.
+Crews can access outdoor portable restrooms, and if the weather permits, there should be a bonfire just outside of the lodge.